 Politics, money and patients

-The fact that the merit grading for engaging in open science needs to be increased was also raised during the discussions.
+The fact that the merit grading for engaging the public in research and implementing Open Science needs to be increased was also raised during the discussions.

 ”We should put a value on collaboration, although politicians cannot put an exact price on how much it is worth.
 Instead it must be up to individual institutions to make such decisions,” said Betty Malmberg.